Full Marathon FAQ

 - When is the Awards Ceremony?

-The Awards Ceremony will be at The Wave at approximately 12:00 p.m.
+The Awards Ceremony will be at Depot Park at approximately 12:00 p.m.

 - What awards will be given?

-Every official finisher (6 hours or under) receives a medallion.
-In addition to the medallion, a first place trophy will be awarded to the first female and first male overall, and to the first masters female and masters male (over 40).
+Every official finisher (7 hours or under) receives a medallion.
+In addition to the medallion, a first place trophy will be awarded to the first female and first male overall.
 Additionally, we will give awards 3 deep in each age group, in both women’s and men’s divisions.
 Individuals who win overall or the masters category will be taken out of the running for special age group awards.
+We do not ship awards.
+We want to respect your time and will start awards as quickly as we can.
+If you cannot stay please ask before you go.

 - Will you allow bikes on the course?